istex-archives/sisyphe/README.md

 ### Modules
 There is a list of default modules (focused on xml & pdf).

+Those URL NEED to be updated when merge branch will be ok.
 - [Sisyphe-FILETYPE](https://github.com/istex/sisyphe-filetype) Will detect mimetype,extension, corrupted files..
 - [Sisyphe-PDF](https://github.com/istex/sisyphe-pdf) Will get info from PDF (version, author, meta...)
 - [Sisyphe-XML](https://github.com/istex/sisyphe-xml) Will check if it's wellformed, valid-dtd's, get element from balises ...